delster1/anthill/README.md

 **Desc:** Rust anthill with intelligent ant pathfinding

  *goals/todos:*
-  - handle weird slope calculation bug...
+  - ~~handle weird slope calculation bug...~~
-  - make ants mark explored areas as they explore
+  - ~~make ants mark explored areas as they explore~~
-      - change implementation of ant movement dependent on perimeter cells:
+  - add ant energy, and make ants die if they wander for long enough without finding food
-          - edge case for surrounded by bad moves
+    - upon death, ant leaves "coprse", marking an area as "searched" forever
-          - figure out quick way to avoid bad moves
+    - when an ant comes back successfully, they multiply and create a second ant
   - refactor how data is sent to wasm for speed

  *potential stretch goals*
   - change from canvas to cooler renderer (emojis)
       - this will likely require to a more vector-based movement system